tekknolagi/tekknolagi.github.com/_posts/2026-05-18-travel-notes-rubykaigi-hakodate.md

 falls, and Murou Art Forest.
 They had some really wonderful installations.

 My brother and I parted ways from the rest of my family in Osaka: they headed further west and we headed north to Itō on the Izu peninsula.
+We got a surprise perfectly clear view of Fuji along the way.

 It's beautiful there.
 They don't seem to welcome foreigners in a lot of their restaurants (we were turned away several times) but one place had a guy who enthusiastically welcomed us in.
 We ended that evening enjoying a some food and a beer while also being stared at by a 300lb completely tattooed guy.
 It was a little unsettling but we left without incident.

 My brother and I made our way to Tokyo for the day before his flight and before my train north to Hakodate for RubyKaigi.
 I once again did that thing where I